thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 })
 myAsync.then(value => console.log(value));
 ```
-The current `MyPromise` class does not have api `then` and the way to store resolved value, let's revise the class
+The current `MyPromise` class does not have API `then` and the way to store the resolved value, let's revise the class

 ```js
 class MyPromise { //version 2